 The Croatian Minority in Austria

-There is considerable number of institutions in the Republic of Austria representing the Burgenland Croats: Croatian Cultural Centre, Burgenland Croatian Center (www.hrvatskicentar.at), Scientific Institute of Burgenland (www.zigh.at), Croatian Cultural Association of Burgenland (www. hkd.at) and Burgenland-Croatian Cultural Society in Vienna, whose activities involve a number of individuals.
-Burgenland Croats in Republic of Austria have many cultural institutions: 30 folklore groups and 20 amateur theater groups.
-A very special role is played by the Cultural Cooperative in Velki Borištof, called KUGA. (www.kuga.at)
+There is a considerable number of institutions in the Republic of Austria representing the Burgenland Croats: Croatian Center in Vienna, Scientific Institute of Burgenland Croats in Trajštof, Croatian Cultural Society in Gradišće (Eisenstadt) and Burgenland-Croatian Cultural Society in Vienna whose activities involve a number of individuals.
+Burgenland Croats in the Republic of Austria have around 50 cultural institutions: folklore groups, amateur theater groups and others.
+A very special role is played by the Cultural Cooperative in Velki Borištof, called KUGA.

-Croatian printing company in Željezno (Eisenstadt) publishes the weekly "Hrvatske novine," an annual calendar, as well as books in the Burgenland-Croatian language dealing with the Croatian literature (www.hrvatskenovine.at).
+There are kindergartens in Vienna and Burgenland where attempts are made to improve Croatian language competence.
+As of 2017/2018 academic year the Croatian language can be studied at the University College of Teacher Education Burgenland in Željezno.
+Croatian printing company in Željezno (Eisenstadt) publishes the weekly "Hrvatske novine," an annual calendar and other publications.
 The Croatian Cultural Documentation Center also prints school books for Croatian bilingual schools in Burgenland.
-Croatian Cultural Society publishes the newspaper "Hrvatsko glasilo."
-The Croat minority communities in Burgenland have access to all kinds of the media: newspapers, radio and TV on the ORF channel Eisenstadt ( Željezno), as well as a part of the radio program broadcast within the private radio station MORA and covering the Middle Burgenland area.
+The Croat minority communities in Burgenland have access to all kinds of the media: newspapers, radio and TV on the ORF channel as well as to private media.